radleap/Application-Boston-Housing-Value-Prediction/README.md

 See the requirements.txt file for necessary packages.

 ## Data
-See directories "images" for supporting data.
+See directories "static/images" for supporting data.

 ## Outputs

-The jupyter notebook will house all data and outputs.
+The jupyter notebook will house all data, and contain code for creating all model outputs.
+The "app.py" file contains the flask application code, using the HTML templates, saved models, and stored (pickled) data.

 ## Motivation

 Fun project to practice various machine learning algorithms.

-## General Deployment Details

-TBD

 ## License
 ### The MIT License (MIT)